Globalization, the Environment & Society Quick Facts

 House with program participants

 Spring semester only: early January to late June

-The Macalester-Pomona-Swarthmore Consortium Program offers its students a unique opportunity for focused study on the theme of "Globalization and the Environment: South Africa."
+The Macalester-Pomona-Swarthmore (MPS) Consortium Program offers its students a unique opportunity for focused study on the theme of "Globalization, the Environment and Society."
 The program has been designed by environmental studies faculty of these three liberal arts colleges in consultation with the University of Cape Town (UCT).
 The program's overall educational purpose is to enable participants to gain a deeper understanding of the natural world and its interconnections with human activity.
 To do so, students will grapple with the philosophical , scientific, social, aesthetic and ethical dimensions of the program theme.
-The academic program provides high-quality teaching, discussion, reading, educational excursions, and includes an optional directed study project.
+The academic program provides high-quality teaching, discussion, reading, educational excursions, and optional directed study project.

 The program is based on two key concepts.
 Globalization is the dynamic and complex process involving the universal laws of science across diverse environments and the particular challenges confronted by local populations as they engage with the natural world.
 Environment investigates the physical and biological systems of the planet and its connection with the human condition.
 Students will investigate how this has been expressed over time and across cultures, with a specific focus on South Africa.